-Most available influenza vaccines, with the exceptions of RIV4 (Flublok Quadrivalent, licensed for those aged ≥ 18 years) and ccIIV4 (Flucelvax Quadrivalent, licensed for those aged ≥ 6 months), are prepared by propagation of virus in embryonated eggs and might contain trace amounts of egg proteins, such as ovalbumin.
-For persons who report a history of egg allergy, ACIP recommends the following:
+Most available influenza vaccines, with the exceptions of RIV4 (Flublok Quadrivalent, licensed for persons aged \geq 18 years) and ccIIV4 (Flucelvax Quadrivalent, licensed for persons aged \geq 6 months), are prepared by propagation of virus in embryonated eggs and might contain trace amounts of egg proteins, such as ovalbumin.
+Among those U.S.-licensed influenza vaccines for which ovalbumin content is reported, quantities are generally small (\leq 1 μ g/0.5mL dose) (Table 1).